Amadeuszhao/Adversarial_prompt_detection/README.md

 To achieve the project goal, we plan to follow the steps outlined below:

 - #### Data Collection:
-I have already generate many different adversarial prompts with Llama2-7B(Llama-base) and Llama2-13B(Llama-large).
+I have already generate many different adversarial prompts with Llama2-7B(Llama-base) and Llama2-13B(Llama-large) in the data foloder.
 For normal prompt, you can search for different LLM testing benchmark such as mt-bench(github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge%23mt-bench) or generate yourself.

 - #### Preprocessing: Follow the step in judgement.ipynb.
 Not all the adversarial prompts can jailbreak LLM.
 For example the below adversarial prompt